naoshibaikyu/superbuddn/epilogues/incorrect4.md

 %During a game of Among Us.

-Quincy: I believe Naoshi is innocent, I was with them the whole time.
+Quincy: I believe Fred is innocent, I was with him the whole time.
 Dino, what were you doing?

 Dino: Oh, I was just murdering…